superlinked/VectorHub/docs/use_cases/embeddings_on_browser.md

 ---
 ## Vector Embeddings, just for specialists?

 Let's say you want to create an intuitive semantic search application.
-You know a little about what we need: vector embeddings, maybe some retrieval augmented generation.
+You know a little about what you'll need: vector embeddings, maybe some retrieval augmented generation.
 But how do you operationalize this rough, conceptual understanding of vector embeddings in a real-world application?
-Don't you need a substantial hardware setup or expensive cloud APIs?
+Don't you require a substantial hardware setup or expensive cloud APIs?
 Even if you had the requisite backend resources, who's going to develop and configure them?
 Don't you also need highly specialized machine learning engineers or data scientists even to get started?

 Happily, the answer to all of these concerns is No.

 You don't require high-end equipment, powerful GPUs, or ML and data science experts.
 Thanks to pre-trained machine learning models, you can create an intuitive semantic search application right within your browser, on a local machine, tailored to your data.
 You also don't need library installations or complex configurations for end-users.
 And you can start immediately.